psomers3/tf-bspline/README.md

 BSpline(self, start_position, end_position, num_internal_knots, degree)
 ```

-Creates a Tensorflow-based b-spline object using x, y coordinate data.
+Creates a Tensorflow-based b-spline object for use with x,y coordinate data.

 ```start_position```-> start x-value of the bspline.